-It is considered that a dog barks more because of excess energy, there is need to release that energy in a productive manner.
+It is considered that a dog barks more because of excess energy, there is a need to release that energy in a productive manner.
 A tired dog is less likely to bark from boredom or frustration.
-Depending on dog breed, age and health, your dog may require several long walks as well as good play time like chasing the ball and playing with interactive toys etc.
+Depending on the dog breed, age and health, your dog may require several long walks as well as good playtime like chasing the ball and playing with interactive toys, etc.

 Reward your dog

 Wait until they stop barking even if it is just to take a breath then praise them and give them a treat.
 They will automatically figure out that if they stop barking they will get a reward.